ethz-msrl/ethercat_ros_configurator/readme.md

 roslaunch ethercat_ros_configurator test_reference.launch
 ```

-### <span style="color:red">Root Access Requirement </span>
-Please note that running the EtherCAT master node requires root privilages because of the low level access to the Ethernet port.
-One way to achieve this is to launch the node while logged in as root in the terminal.
-This will require sourcing the ROS environment variables in the root shell.
-Sourcing the ROS environment in root shell is not recommended.
-A better way to achieve this will be through implementing a [ethercat_grant](https://github.com/shadow-robot/ethercat_grant) like functionality in the package.
-This is not a feature of the package as of this release.

 # API Documentation & Contributing To The Project

 Refer to the following url for detailed information on how to integrate a new device SDK with the package, and to understand important implementation details as a device SDK developer: [EtherCAT ROS Configurator API Documentation](docs/api.md).

 We aim to make EtherCAT devices more accessible to the open source robotics community since it allows to leverage the best real-time control capabilities of several actuators and all the benefits of the EtherCAT communnication protocol.
 Therefore, contributions to this package are wholeheartedly welcome!
 Please adhere to the [contributor covenant](docs/code_of_conduct.md) while making contributions to this package.
 Strict actions will be taken against deviants.